stamatisalex/Diploma_Thesis/README.md

 ### Train and test
 Please specify the configuration file.

 The models are initialized by the weights pretrained on the ImageNet.
 You can download the pretrained models from [here](https://github.com/HRNet/HRNet-Image-Classification).
+All the others pretrained models can be found [here](https://drive.google.com/drive/folders/1haCVit4PmoIIPZiQHVGPbrs_Cqn6xZ6T?usp=sharing)

 For example, train the HRNet-W48 on Cityscapes with a batch size of 8 on 4 GPUs:
 ````bash